Self-Build Construction Loan Options: The Essential Guide

 Hard Money Loans

 Another alternative is the hard money loan, a type of financing often used by real estate developers.
-These loans are secured by the property and offer flexible underwriting criteria, making them accessible to borrowers with less-than-perfect credit.
+The property secures these loans and offers flexible underwriting criteria, making them accessible to borrowers with less-than-perfect credit.
 However, they typically have higher interest rates and shorter terms than traditional loans.

 Portfolio Loans